kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 workload is intentional by the end user -- and by extension, if it has been configured with `restartPolicy = Always`, that its impact on the Kubernetes infrastructure when restarting is by end user design.
-This is in contrast to the prevailing Kubernetes assumption that that on its own, the Pod API best models long-running containers that rarely or never exit themselves with "Success";
+This is in contrast to the prevailing Kubernetes assumption that on its own, the Pod API best models long-running containers that rarely or never exit themselves with "Success";
 features like autoscaling, rolling updates, and enhanced workload types like StatefulSets assume this, while other workload types like those implemented with